What Can You Do with a Law Degree?

 infoSPONSORED

-To qualify as a J.D. holder, you must complete three years of law school.
-Once you have completed this step, you will be able to sit for the bar exam to become a traditional practicing lawyer.
-However, some students forgo taking the bar and are able to find jobs for lawyers and legal experts who don’t want to practice law.
+Earning a JD can lead to a number of professional opportunities that offer career advancement and above average salaries.
+To qualify as a JD holder, you must complete three years of law school.
+After completing law school, many graduates will go on to take the bar exam.
+However, some individuals forgo taking the bar and are able to find jobs geared at legal experts who prefer not to practice law.
+Such roles are known as JD-preferred jobs or JD-advantage jobs.

 Fordham University